lucylow/Covid_Control/README.md

 * PM parts million 2.5 air pollution, population expoled to levels exceeding WHO guideline value (% of total)
 * Poverty headcount ratio at $3.20 a day (2011 PPP) (% of population)

+* How long does someone with COVID-19 typically stay on a ventilator?
+Some people may need to be on a ventilator for a few hours, while others may require one, two, or three weeks.
+If a person needs to be on a ventilator for a longer period of time, a tracheostomy may be required.
+During this procedure, a surgeon makes a hole in the front of the neck and inserts a tube into the trachea.

+* N95 masks can be rotated every 3–4 days, heated for 60 min, steamed or boiled for 5 min, and then air-dried.
+These methods retain 92.4–98.5% filtering efficiency (FE).
+Using soap and water or medical grade alcohol significantly decreases the FE of the masks (54% and 67%, respectively).

+* Can a person become re-infected with COVID-19 within 3 months of recovery?
+Review of currently available evidence suggests that most individuals do not become re-infected within 3 months of resolution of SARS-CoV-2 infection.

+* 14 day self-quarantine.
+You should still self-quarantine for 14 days since your last exposure.
+It can take up to 14 days after exposure to the virus for a person to develop COVID-19 symptoms.
+A negative result before end of the 14-day quarantine period does not rule out possible infection.
+By self-quarantining for 14 days, you lower the chance of possibly exposing others to COVID-19.

+* Contact Tracing Apps.
+Contact tracing is an effective disease control strategy that involves identifying cases and their contacts then working with them to interrupt disease transmission.
+This includes asking cases to isolate and contacts to quarantine at home voluntarily.
+Contact tracing is a key strategy to prevent the further spread of COVID-19.

+* Incubation Time Period- Typically, a person develops symptoms 5 days after being infected, but symptoms can appear as early as 2 days after infection or as late as 14 days after infection, and the time range can vary.

+* It typically takes a few weeks for the body to build immunity after vaccination.
+That means it's possible a person could be infected with the virus that causes COVID-19 just before or just after vaccination and get sick.
+This is because the vaccine has not had enough time to provide protection.

+* Number of Critical Covid cases: In critical COVID-19 -- about 5% of total cases -- the infection can damage the walls and linings of the air sacs in your lungs.
+As your body tries to fight it, your lungs become more inflamed and fill with fluid.
+This can make it harder for them to swap oxygen and carbon dioxide.

+* Vaccinations
+  * Tracking COVID-19 vaccination rates:https://ourworldindata.org/covid-vaccinations
+  * Vaccine development: vaccines approved for use and in clinical trials
+  * Vacine canidates, trial deadlines, vacine diswtrubution, vacine implementation

 ![](https://github.com/lucylow/Covid_Control/blob/main/images/OxCGRT_govresponse_vs_cases.png)